 - Sticky foods, like bubble gum, taffy, Skittles, Starbursts

 - Foods that can get stuck in between the wires of the braces, like popcorn, corn on the cob and certain types of cereals would absolutely fall under this umbrella.

-Finally, understand that making (and attending!) regular visits to our office is going to be essential to keep treatment on track and finish on time or even early.
+Finally, understand that regular visits to our office are going to be essential to keep treatment on track and finish on time or even early.